m-jahn/europe-by-numbers/20191120/post_directlabels.md

 ![](post_directlabels_files/figure-markdown_strict/unnamed-chunk-3-1.png)

-That’s not really what I want, although it is quite useful for other purposes.
+That's not really what I want, although it is quite useful for other purposes.
 In fact we can also set `groups = gene` and *will* get individual gene labels, but they are distributed over the entire plot area, and we lose our grouping by pathway.